Traditional Chinese Instruments

 As one of China's most ancient instruments, Xun was widely used in hunting around 7000 years ago.

-People found that when throwing stones, those with holes could make unique, interesting sounds in the air.
 Later they used Xun to imitate the sounds of certain animals in hunting to trap and capture them.

 Then people used stone, bone, and pottery with holes to make Xun, also used in sacrifice ceremonies and important royal banquets.
-The number of holes on Xun developed from one to ten throughout history.

 Pottery, china, wood, bamboo, red stoneware, resin, jade, or stone could be used to make Xun, which has many shapes, such as pear, egg, gourd, etc.